danielanthonycollins/in-home/README.md

 - Offer a simple and responsive e-commerce store where users can purchase homeware items quickly and easily.
 - Offer the ability to register an account, allowing the user to see their previous order history, manage personal information and leave reviews for products they have purchased.
-- To keep the user informed as they nagivate the store, providing confirmation of successful actions taking and warning them when something hasn't worked the way they would expect.
+- To keep the user informed as they navigate the store, providing confirmation of successful actions taking and warning them when something hasn't worked the way they would expect.
 - To allow the user the ability to message the store via a contact form if they need help or advice.

 ### **Database Schema**